PurpleSoftSrl/azure_devops_app/README.md

 Features:
-- Login with your Personal Access Token
+- Login with Microsoft or with your Personal Access Token
 - See and manage your pipelines
 - See your commits
 - See and manage your work items